Can an Expert Witness be Sued?

 |

-witnesses are vital to any case involving technical, scientific, or otherwise specialized knowledge.
-Due to their knowledge on relevant subject matter, courts will place a greater value on an expert’s testimony.
-This reliance on expert testimony can, however, be ruinous to an attorney’s case when an expert provides mistaken, misleading or otherwise false testimony.
+Expert witnesses are vital to any case involving technical, scientific, or otherwise specialized knowledge.
+Due to their knowledge of relevant subject matter, courts will place a greater value on an expert’s testimony.
+This reliance on expert testimony can, however, be ruinous to an attorney’s case when an expert provides mistaken, misleading, or otherwise false testimony.

-Traditionally, in the United states, all witnesses were considered absolutely immune from suit for the testimony they provided in court, even if the witness made a mistake in their testimony.
-In fact, even if a witness’ testimony was made maliciously, with the knowledge that it was false, early court rulings suggested that an attorney could not recover damages.
+Traditionally, in the United States, all witnesses were considered absolutely immune from suit for the testimony they provided in court, even if the witness made a mistake in their testimony.
+In fact, even if a witness’s testimony was made maliciously, with the knowledge that it was false, early court rulings suggested that an attorney could not recover damages.

 Such witness immunity was considered a common-law doctrine.
 This principle was later reinforced by the Supreme Court in Briscoe v.
 LaHue, 460 U.S. (1983), in which the Court ruled that fact witnesses in criminal proceedings were immune from suit for the declarations they made in court.
 Over time, this idea was broadened through other court decisions to cover expert witness testimony.